 - 1.1.
 During the round of FAO/WHO Coordinating Committees (RCCs) in 2013-2014, a discussion and consultation of members' views took place on the standard agenda item during RCCs to share information on food control systems.
 There was general recognition that there is value in sharing this information.
 However, the process of collecting information through a Circular Letter was considered cumbersome and did not facilitate ease of access to information. - 1.2.
 These views were subsequently supported by the 38th Session of the Codex Alimentarius Commission (CAC38).
-FAO and WHO were requested to develop in collaboration with the Codex Secretariat, a prototype for information sharing on food control systems, including a set of questions on food control systems and roles and responsibilities, which was trialled at the round of RCCs in 2016-2017.1 - 1.3.
-The online questionnaire is divided into five main parts as listed immediately below.
-The list of questions included in the online questionnaire can be found in Appendix II of this document.
+FAO and WHO were requested to develop in collaboration with the Codex Secretariat, a prototype for information sharing on food control systems, including a set of questions (see Appendix I) on food control systems and roles and responsibilities, which was ready for testing at the round of RCCs in 2016-2017. - 1.3.
+The 30th session of CCEURO reviewed the first results and recognized the importance and usefulness of such a platform in view of information exchange, communication and sharing of best practices and contacts among Codex members.
+The Committee agreed to continue work on the platform and asked FAO and WHO to take account of the suggestions made in view of continuing its development. - 1.4.
+Due to the medium response rate by Member countries to the online platform, it was decided to allow for this cycle of RCCs to complete the country information.